Industruino/documentation/420maker.md

   ```analogWriteResolution(12);```
   * write a 12-bit number X to the current loop: (0-4095 corresponds to 3.8-20.7mA)
   ```analogWrite(PIN_DAC0, X);```
-* The functions of the 6 GPIO pins can be chosen as options in the IDE menu *Tools > Board*
+* The SERCOM functions of the 6 GPIO pins can be chosen as options in the IDE menu *Tools > Board*
   * SPI + I2C
   * SPI + UART
   * I2C + UART